 2.2.
 Good faith belief in a right to property

-An accused is not guilty of violating this law if he acted with a good faith belief that he had a right to the money or property in question.
+You are not guilty of violating this law if you acted with a good faith belief that you had a right to the money or property in question.
 A judge or jury decides if this belief was warranted by analyzing the facts of a given case.8

-Note that the defendant may hold a belief in good faith even if the belief is mistaken or unreasonable.9
+Note that you may hold a belief in good faith even if the belief is mistaken or unreasonable.9

 2.3 No intent to deprive

-Recall that a defendant is only guilty of embezzlement if he acted with the intent to deprive the property owner of his property or its use.
-Therefore, it is a defense for the defendant to show that he did not have this intent.
-Perhaps, for example, he took some property to pull off a joke.
+Recall that you are only guilty of embezzlement if you acted with the intent to deprive the property owner of their property or its use.
+Therefore, it is a defense to show that you did not have this intent.
+Perhaps, for example, you took some property to pull off a joke.

 3. What is the punishment for embezzlement in California?